Michael Dwyer (architect): Dana Discovery Center in New York's Central Park

 The entrance to the Dana Discovery Center.

-Another project, the design of the Dana Discovery Center, a venue for environmental education, was the centerpiece of the Central Park Conservancy's 1990–93 reconstruction of Harlem Meer, an eleven-acre lake in Central Park's northeast corner.
+For a decade, beginning in 1984, BWB designed the architectural components of the Central Park Conservancy's master plan for the rehabilitation of the long neglected park.
+In addition to its numerous restoration projects, BWB added two new buildings to the park: Ballplayers House, in 1990, and the Dana Discovery Center, in 1993.
+The Dana Center, a venue for environmental education, was the centerpiece of the Conservancy's 1986-1993 renovation of Harlem Meer, an eleven-acre lake in Central Park's northeast corner.
 In a 1993 interview with the journal Progressive Architecture, Dwyer said that the building's "picturesque character" was intended to reinforce the park's "romantic landscape design."

 The Fish and Fowl plaque at the entrance to the Dana Discovery Center.

 In his book The Architecture of Additions (1998), architect Paul Byard wrote that the Dana Center "is sized to be not too big for its adopted idiom but at the same time an effective presence and marker for one of the defining corners of the park."
 To Byard, the building's use of the "spiky polychrome architecture of the [earliest] park buildings, with porches, porticos, a steeply pitched and pinnacled tile roof, and rich, multi-colored ornamentation" served to connect, architecturally speaking, the northernmost end of the park, largely devoid of buildings, to the more developed southern part.